Home | Biography | Español | Works | Listen | Advice | Notes | Colleagues | Events

 Born in 1966, Charles Matthews studied at the Royal College of Music, London, and was an organ scholar at Trinity College, Cambridge.
 His teachers have included Beryl Tichbon, Gwilym Isaac, David Pettit, Patricia Carroll, Nicholas Danby, Charles Spinks and Dr Richard Marlow.

 Charles has performed for productions by the Royal Opera and Royal Ballet, and recorded music used in various theatres in Spain.
 Schott Music publish a collection of his compositions for flute and piano.
 During the months of restricted activity in 2020 and 2021 he has contributed many videos of double bass accompaniments to the String Virtuoso website.

-Charles is organist of St Catharine's Church, Chipping Campden, Gloucestershire, and also contributes to the Spire organ and electronics project.
-He works extensively with young people, acts as piano accompanist and organ tutor at the Royal Birmingham Conservatoire, and works as a coach on the annual Curso Internacional Matisse in El Escorial and Segovia, Spain.
+Charles is organist of St Catharine's Church, Chipping Campden, Gloucestershire, and also performs as a member of the Spire organ and electronics project.
+He works extensively with young people, acts as piano accompanist and organ tutor at the Royal Birmingham Conservatoire, helps to direct Shipston Junior Band and also works as a coach on the annual Curso Internacional Matisse in El Escorial and Segovia, Spain.
+He has recently been appointed Musical Director of the Chipping Campden Festival Chorus and Patron of Shipston Music Society.

 Parts or all of this biography of Charles may be re-used in promotional material for his concerts.